-Are you unsure of what that future looks like or are you trying to get your foot in the door with your dream company?
-Career Development is committed to offering a comprehensive array of programs and services to support students and alumni reach their career goals.
+Are you still unsure of what your future looks like, or are you trying to get your foot in the door with your dream company?
+Career Development is committed to offering a comprehensive array of programs and services to support students and alumni in reaching their career goals.

 We sincerely want to hear about your successes.
-Pay it forward by sharing your learning experiences with those following in your footsteps.
-Stay in touch through Alumni Relations or stay connected with your favorite professor to say, " I really did need to know that!"
+So stay in touch through Alumni Relations or remain connected with your favorite professor to say, " I did need to know that!"